 Learn more about the Rolex collection by visiting our buying guide on Rolex watches.

 Mercedes Gleitze Swims Across the English Channel

-Mercedes Gleitze made her 8th and successful attempt at swimming the 21-mile stretch between France and Great Britain on October 7, 1927.
+Mercedes Gleitze made her 8th and most successful attempt at swimming the 21-mile stretch between France and Great Britain on October 7, 1927.
 Before her, only twelve people had ever completed the swim, three of which were women with Gleitze being the first from England.

 A few days after her successful 8th attempt, another woman named Mona McLennan claimed to have completed the swim in a faster time than Gleitze.
 With doubts surrounding the other swimmer’s claim, Mercedes Gleitze agreed to complete the record-breaking feat again to vindicate herself and maintain her title as the first Englishwoman to swim the English Channel.

 Her vindication swim took place on October 21st, 1927.
 Unfortunately, Mercedes Gleitze could not finish the second swim, as it was several weeks later into the fall session and the water in the channel was significantly colder than during her previous successful attempt.
 After more than 10 hours and nearly 14 miles, she started slipping in and out of consciousness and ultimately needed to be pulled from the water.